roboticcam/publications/README.md

 # Selected Publications

-Selected Subset of Publications, [Full list of 70 publications from Google Scholar](https://scholar.google.com.au/citations?user=ykOUWa4AAAAJ&hl=en) – nearl all papers's first author is a UTS Ph.D. student whom is either principally-supervised by me, or I was the primary technical supervisor at the time of the publication.
+Selected Subset of Publications, [Full list of 70 publications from Google Scholar](https://scholar.google.com.au/citations?user=ykOUWa4AAAAJ&hl=en) – In the last decade, nearl all papers's first author is a UTS Ph.D. student whom is either principally-supervised by me, or I was the primary technical supervisor at the time of the publication.

 You can download them by press the paper title